THE VOLGA GERMANS IN PORTLAND

 • Peter and Elizabeth Yost (Norka)

-Please contact us if you have additional information about the people listed above or if you have other pioneers to add to this list.
+Please contact us if you have additional information about the individuals listed above or if you know of other pioneers to include in this list.

 • Home